Why Choose a Career in Print?

 What Can I Do in Print?
 What careers are available for me?

-When you think of working in Print, what comes to mind first: someone running a printing press or a graphic designer creating a layout?
+When you think of working in graphics manufacturing, what comes to mind first: someone running a press or a graphic designer creating a layout?
 Those traditional workers are definitely needed.
 In fact, press operators are in high demand.
 There are many other jobs in Print for people with all types of interests, skills, education and training.
-You might be surprised at some of the careers available in the printing industry.
+You might be surprised at some of the careers available in the graphics manufacturing industry.

 We asked, and printing companies are hiring.
 More than 97 percent plan to hire up to 20 employees in the next year.
 Our top 5 most in-demand candidates: